relessawy/provision_rhpam_workshop/README.md

 # Example

-When you run the command with this following inputs
+When you run the script with this following inputs

 provision_rhpam.sh 1 30 Y